 Caramelize for 5 minutes

 By the end of the 20-minute mark, the liquid in the pan is disappearing.
-Turn the heat to simmer, use a pair of kitchen tongs or long thick bamboo cooking chopsticks to drag the veal chops across the pan where the remaining juice is, typically around the edge of the pan, to caramelize them.
+Turn the heat to simmer, and use a pair of kitchen tongs or long thick bamboo cooking chopsticks to drag the veal chops across the pan where the remaining juice is, typically around the edge of the pan, to caramelize them.
 Do this to both veal chops and both sides.

 Veal Chops Frequently Asked Questions: